 Mindfulness Chaplain - Dr Kitty Wheater

-Dr Kitty Wheater is a mindfulness practitioner and social and medical anthropologist.
-She began practicing mindfulness in 2009, and trained to teach Mindfulness-based Cognitive Therapy at the Oxford Mindfulness Centre, where she has spent the last five years as part of a small team developing their programme for university students.
-As a practitioner focusing on mindfulness in higher education, Kitty is particularly interested in supporting ongoing practice for students and staff and in the emerging evidence-base for mindfulness in university settings.
+Dr Kitty Wheater is a mindfulness practitioner, social and medical anthropologist, and writer.
+She began practising mindfulness in 2009, and trained to teach Mindfulness-based Cognitive Therapy at the Oxford Mindfulness Centre, where she spent five years as part of a small team developing their programme for university students.
+As a practitioner focusing on mindfulness in higher education, Kitty is particularly interested in supporting ongoing practice for students and staff, the emerging evidence-base for mindfulness in university settings, and trauma-sensitive mindfulness.

-Kitty regularly trains mindfulness teachers in the UK and internationally as an Associate MBCT teacher and trainer for the OMC, and works in private practice as a mindfulness supervisor.
-She has a DPhil in Anthropology from the University of Oxford, where she is a Postdoctoral Affiliate.
+Kitty regularly trains mindfulness teachers in the UK and internationally as an Associate MBCT teacher and trainer for the OMC, and works in private practice as a mindfulness supervisor and mentor.
+She has a DPhil in Anthropology from the University of Oxford, where she was a Postdoctoral Associate.
 Her research focuses on embodiment and ethics in mindfulness-based interventions, and she is broadly interested in the anthropology of medicine and religion.